Whether you know it or not, you’ve seen a tachinid fly before. It looks like the common house fly, but it’s incredibly

 Keeping Tachinidae Once You’ve Got Them

-This can be the tricky part.
-Depending on what you’ve planted, you may see an upsurge or a downtick of the beneficial flies throughout the season.
+This can be a tricky part.
+Depending on what you’ve planted, you may see an upsurge or a downtick in beneficial flies throughout the season.

 They’re most attracted to flowering herbs planted in rich soil, especially plants from the Aster family.
 Herbs such as dill, parsley, cilantro, chamomile, feverfew, daisy, and ox-eye.